 Our records will include copies of your complaint, our response/s and the audio / audio-visual copies of the broadcast material.

-1 The Broadcasting Authority of Ireland (BAI) was established on October 1st 2009, as an independent regulator for radio and television broadcasters in Ireland.
+1 Under the Online Safety and Media Regulation Act 2022 (“the OSMR Act”), Coimisiún na Meán replaced The Broadcasting Authority of Ireland (BAI) on March 15th, 2023, as an independent regulator for radio and television broadcasters in Ireland.
 Its functions, roles and responsibilities are set out in the Broadcasting Act, 2009

 2 The categories of complaints are specified in the Broadcasting Act, 2009.

-3 Commercial Communications is defined in section 2 of the BAI General Commercial Communications Code and includes, inter alia, advertising, sponsorship, teleshopping and product placement.
-Members of the public are asked to refer to the BAI Code.
+3 Commercial Communications is defined in section 2 of the CnaM General Commercial Communications Code and includes, inter alia, advertising, sponsorship, teleshopping and product placement.
+Members of the public are asked to refer to the Code.

 4 Kfm Radio is not obliged to send you a copy of any broadcast.
-You yourself should have heard/viewed the broadcast in question.
+You yourself should have heard the broadcast in question.